Manufacturing Safety Alliance of BC

 • Recognize the importance of conducting thorough workplace incident investigations.

-• Apply systematic methods for managing the scene, gathering information, and documenting findings.
+• Practice systematically managing an accident scene, gathering information, and documenting findings.

 • Identify immediate causes, contributing factors, and root causes of workplace incidents.